 Regent Holidays' Product Manager, Andrea Godfrey, took her nephew Jack (aged 12) to discover Finnish Lapland during February half term.
 Here is Jack's charming account of his trip.

 When Aunty Andrea told me we were going to Finnish Lapland for February half term, I had no clue about it or what to expect.
 But when she told me about all the snow there and the activities she had planned, then I was super excited.
 We stayed overnight at Gatwick Airport for our very early morning flight on the Monday – I was not looking forward to a 5:50 flight and was pretty grumpy about getting up so early but the flight with Norwegian Air was really good.
 I enjoyed the free WiFi and the 3½ hour flight flew by, and Aunty Andrea just slept.

 I have never seen that much snow in my life before and it was so cool throwing snowballs at my Aunty and going tobogganing within a few hours of arriving.
 Our first excursion was snowshoeing in a forest outside the town of Rovaniemi.
-The sun shone and the snow sparkled as we snowshoed our way between the trees laden with snow – I kept falling over, which was really funny.
+The sun shone and the snow sparkled as we snowshoed our way between the trees covered with snow – I kept falling over, which was really funny.

 Even though it was cold we were warm in our thermal overalls from Safartica.
 Halfway through we had delicious hot chocolate and roasted marshmallows.
 On our second day, we went snowmobiling and Aunty Andrea was nervous of driving the snowmobile, she was not very good at it!
 I enjoyed going really fast along the frozen river – we visited a Reindeer farm and went to a short ride in a sleigh.
 That was a very fun day.